The Fascinating History of Data Visualization: From Basic Maps to BI

 While icons showed destinations, the routes were drawn as lines.
 The map is comparable to a schematic diagram -- the one designed by Henry Beck for the London Underground map in 1931.

-950-1092 AD Celestial Bodies
+950-1092 AD celestial bodies

 In Europe, 800 years earlier than the first time plotted graphics emerged on the scene.
 The incredible diagram was discovered that displays the location and time of planetary bodies by using a grid system.